 - Test selector: Selects the test to display in the view

 - Layer selector: Selects the layer to display.
 The HTTP Server tests have Network layer available when Perform network measurements setting is enabled in test's Advanced Settings tab.

 - Data filters: Filters that can be applied to displayed data.
-The data displayed in the time slide (5, 6) and data view (10) is affected.
+The data displayed in the timeline (5, 6) and data view (10) is affected.

-- Metric selector: Choice defines the metric to be displayed on the time slide (5).
+- Metric selector: Choice defines the metric to be displayed on the timeline (5).

 - Colored line on timeline: Time series visualization of the selected metric (4)

 - Grey area on timeline: Time series of the number of endpoint agents providing the data

 - Time interval selector: Data from the selected time interval is displayed in the data view (10) below.

 - Time range selector: Colored section defines the displayed data (5,6).
 The remaining data is shown in grey.